Thessaloniki–Alexandroupolis railway

 The Thessaloniki–Alexandroupolis railway is an about 440 km long railway in northern Greece connecting the Central Macedonian city of Thessaloniki with Alexandroupolis in Eastern Macedonia and Thrace, via Serres.
 There is a connection towards Sofia at the Strymonas station.
 This railway was built in 1896 by The Compagnie du Chemin de Fer Ottoman Jonction Salonique-Constantinople (JSC).

-Currently (As of 2004), the line is used exclusively for freight transport, with the exception of one round trip between and as well as special services.
+Currently (As of 2004), the line is used exclusively for freight transport, with the exception of one round trip between and Drama as well as special services, the extension from Alexandroupolis to Ormenio is still in use, with replacement buses connecting Drama to Alexandroupolis.